Graduate Certificate Programs

 Conditions for Non-Degree Students Heading link

 The core courses and core specialization courses in the MUPP and/or Ph.D programs are not available to non-degree students.

 Non-degree students later admitted as degree candidates may, by petition, transfer graduate level courses taken as non-degree students in which grades of A or B were earned.
 The number of transferable hours taken as a non-degree student is up to 12 semester hours for MUPP degree students and 8 hours for Ph.D. degree students.

 Matriculation into our graduate program as a non-degree student does not mean you will be admitted into our degree programs.
-You must apply for regular admission to the MUPP or Ph.D. degree programs.
-Our admissions committee will review your application and make a recommendation regarding admittance based on your statement of interest, research agenda (if a PhD applicant) or career goals (if a MUPP applicant), writing sample, letters of reference, and academic qualifications.
+You must apply for regular admission to the MUPP or Ph.D. degree programs during the regular admissions cycle.

 Certificate Completion Requirements Heading link